-The ghost stories are performed by James Swanton, who took Dickens to the West End’s Trafalgar Studios in the acclaimed Sikes & Nancy (‘fantastical … remarkable … startling and enthralling’ – Simon Callow) and last year performed all five of the Christmas Books at the Charles Dickens Museum (‘extraordinary … superb … it couldn’t have been more vivid!’ – Miriam Margolyes).
+The ghost stories are performed by James Swanton, who took Dickens to the West End’s Trafalgar Studios in the acclaimed Sikes & Nancy (‘fantastical … remarkable … startling and enthralling’ – Simon Callow) and has also performed all five of the Christmas Books at the Charles Dickens Museum (‘extraordinary … superb … it couldn’t have been more vivid!’ – Miriam Margolyes).

 This promises to be a seasonal treat like no other.
 For these ghost stories are the very spirit of Christmas: enchanting, exuberant, and ultimately redemptive.

 Tuesday 10th December: A Christmas Carol (15:00), The Haunted Man (18:00)

 Wednesday 11th December: A Christmas Carol (15:00), The Chimes (18:00)

 Thursday 12th December: The Chimes (15:00)

 Friday 13th December: The Haunted Man (15:00), A Christmas Carol (18:00)

 Saturday 14th December: The Chimes (15:00), A Christmas Carol (18:00)

 Sunday 15th December: A Christmas Carol (15:00), The Haunted Man (18:00)